sethitow/sethitow.com/content/posts/2020-how-many-loose-screws.md

   - untagged
 ---

-In Eminem's new album _Music to Be Murdered By_, a phrase returns that has made an appearence in several of Eminem's works throughout his career.
+In Eminem's new album _Music to Be Murdered By_, a phrase returns that has made an appearance in several of Eminem's works throughout his career.

 ## 2000 -- [Eminem -- The Real Slim Shady](https://genius.com/241200)